srmppn/Expert_system/README.md

 # Expert_system
-expert_system or rule-based system using python
+- expert system or rule-based system or knowledge-based system using python
+# Warning
+- I wrote this code by my own so it has a lot of bug in there due to my dumb